Ann Mounsey: Life

 Mounsey was born at 21 Old Compton Street, Soho, London, the eldest child of Thomas Mounsey, a licensed victualler, and his wife, Mary, née Briggs.
 Her younger sister, Elizabeth Mounsey (1819–1905) also became a professional musician.
 In 1824 the family settled in Shoreditch, London.

-Ann's early music education was undertaken at the renowned piano academy of Johann Bernhard Logier where in 1820 her talent for composition was noted by the composer Louis Spohr during a visit there.
-Ann also received private organ lessons from the conductor and concert organist Samuel Wesley and from Thomas Attwood, the organist St. Paul's Cathedral London.
+Mounsey's early music education was undertaken at the renowned piano academy of Johann Bernhard Logier where in 1820 her talent for composition was noted by the composer Louis Spohr during a visit there.
+Mounsey also received private organ lessons from the conductor and concert organist Samuel Wesley and from Thomas Attwood, the organist at St Paul's Cathedral London.

-On April 28, 1853, Ann Mounsey Bartholomew married the violinist and writer William Bartholomew (1793-1867).
-At the time of her death Ann was living at 58 Brunswick Place, City Road, Shoreditch, having suffered from several years of ill health, and being cared for by her sister Elizabeth.
+On 28 April 1853, Mounsey married the violinist and writer William Bartholomew (1793–1867).
+At the time of her death Mounsey Bartholomew was living at 58 Brunswick Place, City Road, Shoreditch, having suffered from several years of ill health, and being cared for by her sister Elizabeth.

 Career

 Accompanist

-Ann regularly appeared as an accompanist, most memorably was in 1845 when she performed as accompanist at Crosby Hall, London, for the premiere of the choral work Hear My Prayer (for soprano solo, chorus and organ) by Felix Mendelssohn.
+Mounsey regularly appeared as an accompanist, most memorably was in 1845 when she performed as accompanist at Crosby Hall, London, for the premiere of the choral work "Hear my prayer" (for soprano solo, chorus and organ) by Felix Mendelssohn.